 Do’s and Don’ts: E-Newsletters

 When designing your email also consider that most readers will first see your email on a mobile device such as a smartphone.
 Many email service providers will automatically create a mobile version, and they will show you what your email will look like in that format as you are creating it.
 Sometimes readers will scan your email in mobile, and then, if they like what they see, they will read and/or click to view on your website.
 (Is yours mobile-friendly?
 Find out with this tool from Google.).
 Or they will come back later to view it on their desktops or tablets, where browsing and reading is easier.

 3 Aspens Media offers e-newsletter production services.
 We’d love to help you create and manage an effective e-newsletter program.
-Give us a call today at 970-581-1752 or email us at [email protected].
+Give us a call today at 970-581-1752 or email us at info@3aspensmedia.com.

+Do’s and Don’ts: E-Newsletters